ptakunju/AI-Powered-Insurance-Claims-Triage-System/README.md

 ### 🧪 Free-Text Testing

-To check generalization, we tested RoBERTa on new, unseen natural sentences:
+To check generalization, RoBERTa was tested on new, unseen natural sentences:

 | Custom Input                                                       | Prediction |
 |--------------------------------------------------------------------|------------|